twolfson/mentor.twolfson.com/README.md

 Task list:
 - Update README
-  - Install, development, deployment, release, LiveReload
+  - Install, development, deployment, release, LiveReload (not needed)
 - Deploy to server.
 Could do S3 but feel like NGINX + LetsEncrypt might be faster due to S3 headaches
 - Build the damn site
   - Favicon